varnsen-net/nfl-modeling/README.md

 2. Train and evaluate using a grouped time series cross-validation scheme.
 The model trains on a block of *m* consecutive seasons, then validates on the following *n* seasons.
 3. On each training fold in the time series cv, calibrate model probabilities with a 5-fold cv.
 4. Search for optimal hyperparameters with hyperopt and minimize the average brier score.
-5. Evaluate on holdout data using the ensemble of cross-validated estimators from step 2.
-6. Train final model on full dataset.
+5. Train final model on full dataset using optimal hyperparameters.
+6. Evaluate on holdout data.

 ## Future tasks
 - ~~Auto-generate API docs with Sphinx~~
+- ~~Create engineered features for drive efficiency~~
-- ~~Complete documentation for all modules and functions~~
+- Complete documentation for all modules and functions
-- ~~Engineer 'normal' gametime features, i.e. when score and remaining time do not affect play-calling~~
-- ~~Account for quarterback injuries~~
+- Account for quarterback injuries
 - Tidy up some bits of rushed code
 - Complete unit tests
 - Expand model evaluation to include tracking optimal hyperparameters
 - Write bespoke time series cross validation windows that look forward **and** backward
-- Create engineered features for drive efficiency
 - Add a mixed-effects logreg model that controls for season
+- Add a regression model that predicts game score differentials